|

 believe in their Christ as my Messiah Savior.
 I gloried in the Reform Judaism

-that acknowledge no need of an atoning sacrifice for
+that acknowledge no need of an atoning sacrifice for sin, a religion of

-sin, a religion of ethics which quieted qualms of conscience through a smug
+ethics which quieted qualms of conscience through a smug self-righteousness.

-that he may know his need of my Lord Jesus Christ."
+know his need of my Lord Jesus Christ."

 What did I need of Jesus?
 I was perfectly satisfied with life.
 My wife was